SuperOfficeDocs/superoffice-docs/docs/en/document/templates/learn/quote-templates.md

 **Sorting:** By default, quote lines are listed in rank order, as seen in the quote line archives.
 If grouping is used, groups are sorted alphabetically, and the lines within each group are sorted by rank.

-To change the order of quote lines, use the **OrderBy** tag, with a line-level string field.
+To change the order of quote lines, use the **OrderBy** tag, with a line-level suffix.
 For example, `OrderBy:name` sorts products alphabetically by name, and `OrderBy:vatInfo` sorts products by VAT status.
 Only one level of sorting is supported.

 ### <a id ="culture" />Formatting numeric and date data